albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 *Little Navmap* LNMPLN Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*Little Navmap* uses its own XML based format since only this allows to save all features provided
+*Little Navmap* uses its own XML based text format since only this allows to save all features provided
 by the program in a safe manner as well as proper file validation.
 This also eliminates many of
 the confusing warning dialogs when saving other formats and potential data loss.